My Bloody Valentine Timeline

 My Bloody Valentine is reduced to a four piece as Kevin, Colm, Dave, and Tina Durkin (who plays in the band mainly as a favor to boyfriend Dave) leave Dublin, following the advice from Virgin Prunes leader Gavin Friday, heading to the Netherlands and then Germany over the next year or so.

-This is Your Bloody Valentine mini album is released on Tycoon.
-The album actually received good notices and may be the best release by this incarnation of the band when their main influences were the Cramps, the Birthday Party, and the Scientists.
+This is Your Bloody Valentine is released on Tycoon.
+The mini-album actually received good notices is easily the best release by this incarnation of the band when their main influences revolved around the feel of bands like the Cramps, the Doors, Gun Club and the Birthday Party.
+The EPs in the UK - after Kevin heard the Jesus and Mary Chain - really change things up, and I assumed the worst about this album.
+But listening to it now, it's quite competent.

 The New Record by My Bloody Valentine (an EP) is released on Kaleidoscope Sound.